Summary

 Exhale fully and time it.
 Under 20 seconds = low CO2 tolerance, 20-50 = moderate, 50+ = high.
 This is independent of cardiovascular fitness level.

-"If you were able to go 50 seconds or longer for that discard until you hit lungs empty, you have a fairly high degree of carbon dioxide tolerance."
+"And if, for instance, you were able to go 50 seconds or longer for that discard until you hit lungs empty, you have a fairly high degree of carbon dioxide tolerance."

 Box breathing matched to CO2 tolerance: 3, 5, or 8-10 second intervals